A Child Is Born (jazz standard): Recordings

 "A Child Is Born" was first recorded with Roland Hanna on piano in Richard Davis' band for his 1969 album Muses for Richard Davis.
 The track begins with Hanna intoning three low B♭s on the piano and saying, "A child is born...Thad Jones".
 Thad Jones & Mel Lewis recorded it the following year for their 1970 album Consummation.

 The Singers Unlimited recorded it on In Tune, their 1971 collaboration with Oscar Peterson's trio.
 Their version is wordless.
 One of the first recordings with Wilder's lyrics was on The Free Design's 1972 album There Is a Song.
 Tony Bennett recorded it with Bill Evans on their 1977 album Together Again.
+Guitarist Stanley Jordan also covered the instrumental as the closing track on his 1985 album Magic Touch.

 It has been frequently recorded as both an instrumental and with Wilder's lyrics by artists like Stanley Turrentine and Bill Evans (also released on Christmas with Sinatra & Friends), Richard Davis, Kenny Burrell, Dee Dee Bridgewater, Hank Jones, and Helen Merrill.

 The song was included in a revue of Alec Wilder's music called "Clues to a Life".
 It ran for 20 performances at the Vineyard Theatre in 1982, and a cast album was released.